ProTechEx/vgpu-proxmox/README.md

 ## NVIDIA Driver

-As of the time of this writing (August 2022), the latest available GRID driver is 14.2 with vGPU driver version 510.85.03.
+As of the time of this writing (November 2022), the latest available GRID driver is 14.3 with vGPU driver version 510.108.03.
 You can check for the latest version [here](https://docs.nvidia.com/grid/).
-I cannot guarantee that newer versions would work without additional patches, this tutorial only covers 14.2 (510.85.03).
+I cannot guarantee that newer versions would work without additional patches, this tutorial only covers 14.3 (510.108.03).

 ### Obtaining the driver